-The period of assessment for a writtenwarning will be ten working weeks.
+The period of assessment for a written warning will be ten working weeks.
 Regular observation, monitoring and evaluation of performance, with guidance, training if necessary, and support to the teacher.
 Where a teacher has exercised his/her right to appeal, the period of the review will nevertheless commence from the date of the written warning.
 If appropriate the review will be discontinued when the outcome of the appeal is known.

-- 3.1.2 Where a written warning is issued, the Headteacher should use the remainder of the formal review meeting to: - identify the professional shortcomings; - give clear guidance on the improved standard of performance needed to end the capability procedure; - explain any support that will be available (normally provided by the school and external partners), and how performance will be monitored over the following weeks; - to identify the timetable for improvement (the monitoring and review period) and agree a date for the next/final evaluation meeting; and - make it clearly understood that failure to improve may ultimately lead to dismissal - the teacher and/or his/her representative should have the opportunity to comment and their views should be noted in writing. - 3.1.3 A letter should be sent to the teacher immediately after the formal capability meetingrecording the result of the investigations, the main points discussed at the meeting, confirming the decision and level of warning issued, and any right of appeal. - 3.1.4 Any appeal must be made within five working days.
+- 3.1.2 Where a written warning is issued, the Head Teacher should use the remainder of the formal review meeting to: - identify the professional shortcomings; - give clear guidance on the improved standard of performance needed to end the capability procedure; - explain any support that will be available (normally provided by the school and external partners), and how performance will be monitored over the following weeks: - identify the timetable for improvement (the monitoring and review; period) and agree a date for the next/final evaluation meeting; - make it clearly understood that failure to improve may ultimately lead to dismissal and - ensure the teacher and/or his/her representative has the opportunity to comment and record their views in writing. - 3.1.3 A letter should be sent to the teacher immediately after the formal capability meeting recording the result of the investigations, the main points discussed at the meeting, the decision and level of warning issued and notifying any right of appeal. - 3.1.4 An appeal must be made within five working days.
 The appeal will be heard by Governors.
-The appeal process must not interrupt the progress of the procedure, unless the appeal decision leads to the matter being reconsidered. - 3.1.5 If, following the issue of a written warning and the relevant assessment period, performance has not improved, the matter will progress to a final written warning.
-Thereafter, in cases where performance remains unacceptable, a decision may be taken to dismiss. - 3.1.6 The support provided by the school should include the designation of a fellow teacher as a mentor to: assist in setting developmental targets, oversee training and act as a confidential counsellor. - 3.1.7 The support provided by an external agency (which may include the School Improvement Service should include:
+The appeal process must not interrupt the progress of the procedure unless the appeal decision leads to the matter being reconsidered. - 3.1.5 If, following the issue of a written warning and the relevant assessment period, performance has not improved, the matter will progress to a final written warning.
+Thereafter, in cases where performance remains unacceptable, a decision may be taken to dismiss. - 3.1.6 The support provided by the school should include the designation of a fellow teacher as a mentor to assist in setting developmental targets, oversee training and act as a confidential counsellor.

-- a) advice from an advisory teacher/adviser; The advisory teacher's/advisor's role should include suggesting targets for improvement and strategies for achieving these. - b) preferential treatment for financial support to attend a relevant course or courses, where this is supported by the school; - c) the opportunity to be released to observe colleagues in other schools, where this is thought to be practical and relevant. - 3.1.8 Notes of discussions with the advisory teacher/adviser should be kept and both parties should have signed copies.
-These should be confidential and should not form part of any monitoring of the teacher's work or part of the decision at the end of the period. - 3.1.9 Monitoring of the teacher's work should be undertaken separately by botha member of the senior management team of the school; andasenior or principal adviser from the School Inspection Service (Both should keep detailed notes of observations made; following discussion these records should be signed by both teacher and the monitor and each should have a copy). - 3.1.10 At the end of the designated period both the member of the senior management team and the senior / principal adviser should write an assessment of the teacher's work, and should provide the teacher with a copy of this.
+- 3.1.7 The support provided by an external agency (which may include the School Improvement Service) should include: - advice from an advisory teacher/adviser who should suggest targets for improvement a) and strategies for achieving these. - preferential treatment for financial support to attend a relevant course or courses. b) where this is supported by the school: - the opportunity to be released to observe colleagues in other schools, where this is c) thought to be practical and relevant. - 3.1.8 Notes of discussions with the advisory teacher/adviser should be kept and both parties should have signed copies.
+These should be confidential and should not form part of any monitoring of the teacher's work or part of the decision at the end of the period. - 3.1.9 Monitoring of the teacher's work should be undertaken separately by both a member of the senior management team of the school and a senior or principal adviser from the School Inspection Service.
+Both should keep detailed notes of observations made and, following discussion, these records should be signed by both teacher and the monitor and each should have a copy. - 3.1.10 At the end of the designated period both the member of the senior management team and the senior/principal adviser should write an assessment of the teacher's work and should provide the teacher with a copy.

-3.2 Formal Review Meeting - 5 days notice
+3.2 Formal Review Meeting - 5 days' notice